devcon24/devcon-site-initializers/documentation/workshop/14-documents/README.md

 `"[#DOCUMENT_FILE_ENTRY_ID:/site-initializer/documents/group/Gallery/gallery-01.png#]"`

 4.4.
-Find sections with hard-coded URL for `DevCon Venue` fragment (which uses direct source for the document):
+Find a section with hard-coded URL for `DevCon Venue` fragment (which uses direct source for the document):

 ![08.png](images/08.png)